mspielberg/factorio-miniloader/README.md

     * Fix crash related to rapidly drag-building blueprints.
 * 1.5.11 (2018-02-20):
     * Fix event sync problem on joining a multiplayer server.
+* 1.5.12 (2018-03-05):
+    * Fix additional event sync corner cases on joining a multiplayer server.
+    * Fix crash when mining a miniloader with an opened GUI.
+    * Fix filter miniloader recipes to use previous tiers of filter miniloaders instead of unfiltered miniloaders.